VA

 Due to the nature of online programs, the host institutions need not be located in Virginia.
 For more information on distance-based education at all levels and specialties, please visit the online forensic science degrees page.

 Although professional certification is not always necessary to secure employment in forensics in Virginia, it may be advisable for several reasons.
-First, certification can serve as an indicator of a job applicant’s knowledge in a particular area and improve one’s resume.
+First, certification can indicate a job applicant’s knowledge in a particular area and improve one’s resume.
 Second, it can enhance a person’s earning potential, opportunities for advancement, and leadership responsibilities.
-Lastly, a national certification can be transferrable to other states across the country.
+Lastly, a national certification can be transferable to other states across the country.

 Requirements for common professional certifications in forensics vary, but they generally include having at least a bachelor’s degree in forensics, biology, chemistry, or another relevant field; having several years of verifiable experience; sending professional references; and passing an exam.
 There are currently 10 professional certifications recognized by the Forensic Specialties Accreditation Board (FSAB), including: